-To provide amenity and related service to Army members and their families through affordable holiday accommodation and financial support to units or associations that is not normally provided at Departmental level.
+To provide amenity and related services to Army members and their families, through affordable holiday accommodation and financial support to units or associations that is not normally provided at Departmental level.

-The AAF Company has set Goals to continually achieve the purpose, over the current and subsequent years of the Plan.
+The AAF Company has set goals to continually achieve the purpose, over the current and subsequent years of the Plan.
+For more information visit the website: www.armyholidays.com.au

-- loans and grants provide amenity funding support to Army, through loans or grants to fund local amenity initiatives not provided at a Departmental level. - holiday accommodation provide affordable holiday accommodation for Army members and eligible persons through Company owned holiday properties. - financial investment conduct sound financial investment strategies that ensures sufficient capital is available to meet the operational goals and the Company remains self sustaining.
+- loans and grants provide amenity funding support to Army, through loans or grants to fund local amenity initiatives not provided at a Departmental level. - holiday accommodation provide affordable holiday accommodation for Army members and eligible persons through the Trust owned holiday properties. - financial investment conduct sound financial investment strategies that ensures sufficient capital is available to meet the operational goals and the Trust remains self-sustaining.